clalil/BlackJack/README.md

 For added fun this game has a primitive version of an AI where the computer has the advantage of knowing the player's current total while making decisions on how to proceed with the gameplay during each turn.

 ### Randomization of cards
-In this application, I've create a random number generator with a seed value, using the clock (chrono) to get a different sequence each time as opposed to the solution using the C-style ‘std::time’ method.
-I also use “mt19937” (a “Mersenne Twister” generator) in combination with the  “uniform_int_distribution” which handles the process of mapping random numbers to the distribution of interest.
+In this application, I've create a random number generator with a seed value based on the current time by using the C-style ‘std::time’ method.
+I also use “mt19937” (a “Mersenne Twister” generator) in combination with the  “std::shuffle” which handles the process of mapping random numbers to the distribution of interest.

 ## Dependencies
 To run this application you will need a g++ complier installed locally on your computer.